A Joint Delay-Energy-Security Aware Framework for Intelligent Task Scheduling in Satellite-Terrestrial Edge Computing Network: Introduction

-Although most existing studies on MEC and edge computing focus on performance metrics such as latency or energy efficiency, only a limited number of works have explored secure task scheduling and computation offloading under adversarial threats.
-For instance, Wu \textit{et al.} \cite{ref14} proposed a cooperative jamming-assisted computation offloading scheme that jointly optimizes service caching, transmit power, and offloading decisions to minimize delay in the presence of eavesdropping threats.
-Zhou \textit{et al.} \cite{ref15} designed a secure computation offloading framework for cache-assisted ultra-dense MEC networks, which minimizes energy consumption under strict delay, resource, and security constraints.
-Similarly, Zahed \textit{et al.} \cite{ref16} developed a green and secure MEC architecture for IoT applications, integrating edge caching, cooperative task offloading, and security service assignment to reduce both energy and potential security breach costs.
-While these works address security-aware task scheduling in terrestrial MEC networks, there is a notable absence of research focusing on secure task scheduling in satellite network.
-Given the unique challenges of STECN environment, developing a comprehensive and secure task scheduling framework for STECN is both necessary and urgent.
+In terrestrial mobile edge computing (MEC), many existing works have already used AN to make sure secure transmission \cite{ground-work-1,ground-work-2,ground-work-3}, but only a limited number of works consider secure task scheduling and computation offloading under adversarial threats.
+Wu \textit{et al.} \cite{ground-secure-1} proposed a cooperative jamming-assisted computation offloading scheme that jointly optimizes service caching, transmit power, and offloading decisions to minimize delay in the presence of eavesdropping threats.
+Zhou \textit{et al.} \cite{ground-secure-2} designed a secure computation offloading framework for cache-assisted ultra-dense MEC networks, which minimizes energy consumption under strict delay, resource, and security constraints.
+Similarly, Zahed \textit{et al.} \cite{ground-secure-3} developed a green and secure MEC architecture for IoT applications, integrating edge caching, cooperative task offloading, and security service assignment to reduce both energy and potential security breach costs.
+While these works address security-aware in terrestrial MEC networks, but they focus more on content delivery, and seldom consider the task scheduling problem.
+The secure task scheduling topic is a notable absence of such research in the satellite context, where mobility, coverage variation, and resource dynamics introduce additional challenges.

-\subsection{CONTRIBUTIONS}
+\subsection{Contributions}